SMB Penetration Testing Fundamentals

 SMB (Samba) was defined as a standard to share folders between Windows and Linux it can act like a domain controller or connect to an Active directory as a client, so many features can’t be offered without vulnerabilities.

-Since 1992 many versions were released carrying tons of vulnerabilities with each one, next I compile a table with each version to help us search CVEs.
+Since 1992 many versions have been released carrying tons of vulnerabilities with each one, next, I compile a table with each version to help us search CVEs.

 Versions of Windows SMB